top of page

 • The club is reliant on the availability of rent-free premises.
 The club must maintain a good relationship with existing venue provider and ensure that it is a win-win situation for venue provider and J.P.
 Chess.

 • The club is reliant on a few key persons for organization and administration.
+The number of active organizers has been reduced to just 2 individuals.
 More volunteers and involvement from others are needed to spread responsibilities and reduce this risk.

 • COVID restrictions, if implemented, can impact on indoor gatherings